 Where anchor bolts are used to resist lateral forces, they shall be located outside the bearing pads and shall be designed for bending as well as shear.
 The sole plates shall also be checked for shear and bending.

 3.6.1.6 Fracture critical members (FCM), or as they are now being called Nonredundant Steel Tension Members (NSTM), or member components, are primary members subject to net tension or tension components of bending members (including those that subject to the reversal of stress) whose failure may result in the collapse of the bridge.
-All FCM members and components, as defined in the AASHTO Guide Specifications for Analysis and Identification of Fracture Critical Members and System Redundant Members, shall be clearly designated on the contract drawings.
-All members and components designated as FCM are subject to the additional requirements of the Fracture Control Plan in the AASHTO/AWS Bridge Welding Code.
-Members and components not subject to net tensile stress under Strength I Limit State are not fracture critical.
+All NSTM members and components, as defined in the AASHTO Guide Specifications for Analysis and Identification of Fracture Critical Members and System Redundant Members, shall be clearly designated on the contract drawings.
+All members and components designated as NSTM are subject to the additional requirements of the Fracture Control Plan in the AASHTO/AWS Bridge Welding Code.
+Members and components not subject to net tensile stress under Strength I Limit State are not NSTM.

-If a bridge has fracture critical members, the Designer must also prepare and submit, as part of the design deliverables, a Fracture Critical Inspection Procedure prepared in accordance with the requirements of Subsection 3.13.2 of this Bridge Manual.
+If a bridge has NSTM members, the Designer must also prepare and submit, as part of the design deliverables, a Nonredundant Steel Tension Member Inspection Procedure prepared in accordance with the requirements of Subsection 3.13.2 of this Bridge Manual.

-For bridges with a truss-floorbeam(-stringer) or girder-floorbeam(-stringer) floor systems, the floorbeams shall not be considered FCM if the spacing of the floorbeams is 12 feet or less and:
+For bridges with a truss-floorbeam(-stringer) or girder-floorbeam(-stringer) floor systems, the floorbeams shall not be considered NSTM if the spacing of the floorbeams is 12 feet or less and:

 The deck slab is designed to be continuous over the floorbeams with the main reinforcing placed parallel to the main trusses or girders.